 After reviewing all the Class, Enrollment and Grades data, the next steps involve posting Transcript grades.
 The following steps are only relevant for Upper School grades for posting in formal Upper School Transcripts.

-Posting Transcripts Step 1: Posting
+Posting Transcripts Step 1: Lock the Numeric grades that were imported

 The Transcript posting procedure may be found via the Division Homepage menu in Axiom, here on the "Upper School" homepage in Axiom: